jlordiales/jlordiales.github.io/_posts/2015-02-03-registrator.md

 {% endhighlight %}

-If you take a look at the logs in host-1 with `docker logs consul` you would see the both nodes joining and finally Consul starting the cluster and setting the 3 nodes as healthy.
+If you take a look at the logs in host-1 with `docker logs consul` you would see both nodes joining and finally Consul starting the cluster and setting the 3 nodes as healthy.

 ## Working with Registrator